 The ideal situation would have the TD and the players back at the table without the extraneous information, but that is obviously not possible.
-A theoretical alternative would be for the TD to find an "equivalent" East, put him in the shoes of the player sitting at the table, without the UI, and find out what he would have done.
-That's not possible either.
-The practical approach consists in substituting the player by a group of "similar" players (the pollees) and make a judgment call based on the set of actions taken and opinions expressed by that group of players.
+The alternative approach substitutes the player by a group of "similar" players (the pollees) and produces a judgment call based on the set of actions taken and opinions expressed by that group of players.